IBMDeveloperBNL/quicklab-santa-holiday/README.md

 4. Hit `Enter` to create the intent.
 5. Start adding a few examples of how a user would order a drink (at least 5 examples are recommended).
 Click `Add example` to add a sample line.
 Let's use the following lines:

-    - i would like to order a gluhwein please
+    - I would like to order a gluhwein please
-    - I need something to drink caffeine
+    - I need something to drink
     - order a wine
     - a hot chocolate would be great
-    - a hot beverage please
+    - a drink please

 6. Open the `Try it Out` panel by clicking on the speech bubble in the upper right corner.
 This allows you to test how your assistant will respond.
 7. Wait for the assistant to finish training, then type `can I order something to drink`.
 It should classify the intent as `#order-drink`.
 Even though you didn't train the intent on this exact sentence, Watson can still understand it.